loganihrishi/MazeEscaper/README.md

 - **Randomly generated mazes:** The game generates a new maze each time a new game is started, providing a unique experience for each play session.
 - **User-friendly GUI:** The game interface provides intuitive controls and a visually appealing design, enhancing the overall gaming experience.
 - **Save and load functionality:** Players can save their progress during the game and load it later to continue from where they left off.
-- **Simple and engaging gameplay:** The game provides basic movement controls (W, A, S, D) to navigate the maze and find the exit.
+- **Simple and engaging gameplay:** The game provides basic movement controls (arrow keys) to navigate the maze and find the exit.

 ## Getting Started